zuramai/voler/README.md

 ```
 2. Open ```dist/index.html``` in browser.

+## New Bootstrap 5 Template
+I have created another Bootstrap 5 dashboard template, Mazer Dashboard Template.
+[Click here](https://github.com/zuramai/mazer) to take a look to the repository.

 ### 🤔 What is a voler?
 the voler template is an admin dashboard template that has an attractive beauty and a lot of features in it